joaoordine/mangrove_microbiota/README.md

 ## Go to script 7.
 Correlation heatmap

 Some mangrove isolates were selected for whole-genome sequencing (Illumina NovaSeq 6000).
-The assembly, annotation and all including analyses can be assessed in the following script.
+The assembly, annotation and all including analyses can be assessed in the following scripts.
+- bioinformatic pipeline adapted from Borelli, et al. "Combining functional genomics and whole-genome sequencing to detect antibiotic resistance genes in bacterial strains co-occurring simultaneously in a Brazilian hospital."
+Antibiotics 10.4 (2021): 419.

 ## Go to script 8.
-WGS_processing
+Processing raw sequencing files

+## Go to script 9.
+Quality check and filtering

+## Go to script 10.
+Genome assembly and QC

+## Go to script 11.
+Genome annotation

+Taxonomical identification of sequenced genomes - TYGS: https://tygs.dsmz.de

+Annotation and analysis of secondary metabolite biosynthesis gene clusters was performed with antiSMASH: https://antismash.secondarymetabolites.org/#!/start